KaiserpfalzEDV/kp-library/README.md

 ## License
-The license for the software is LGPL 3.0 or newer.
+The license for the software is GPL 3.0 or newer.
 Parts of the software may be licensed under other licences like MIT or Apache 2.0 - the files are marked appropriately.

+The kp-library-api and kp-library-client is also co-licensed on LGPL 3.0 or newer.

+Some javadoc documentation contains information from https://www.wikipedia.org(Wikipedia).

 ## Architecture